Metabolism is the chemical process your body uses to transform the food you eat into the fuel that keeps you alive.

 Metabolic disorders can take many forms.
-For instance:
+This includes:

-- a missing enzyme or vitamin that is necessary for an important chemical reaction
+- a missing enzyme or vitamin that’s necessary for an important chemical reaction

 - abnormal chemical reactions that hinder metabolic processes

-- disease in the liver, pancreas, endocrine glands or other organs involved in metabolism
+- a disease in the liver, pancreas, endocrine glands, or other organs involved in metabolism

 - nutritional deficiencies

 There are hundreds of genetic metabolic disorders caused by mutations of single genes.
 These mutations can be passed down through generations of families.
-According to the National Institutes of Health (NIH), certain racial or ethnic groups are more likely to pass on defective genes for particular inborn disorders (NIH).
+According to the National Institutes of Health (NIH), certain racial or ethnic groups are more likely to pass on mutated genes for particular inborn disorders.
 The most common of these are:

 In type 1 diabetes, the T cells attack and kill beta cells in the pancreas, the cells that produce insulin.
-Over time, a lack of insulin can cause nerve and kidney damage, eyesight impairment, and increased risk of heart and vascular disease.
+Over time, a lack of insulin can cause:

 Hundreds of inborn errors in metabolism (IEM) have been identified, and most are extremely rare.
-However, it is estimated that IEM collectively affects 1 in every 1,000 infants.
+However, it’s estimated that IEM collectively affects 1 in every 1,000 infants.
 Many of these disorders can only be treated by limiting dietary intake of the substance or substances the body cannot process.

 The more common types of nutritional and metabolic disorders include:

-- Gaucher’s disease: This condition causes an inability to break down a particular kind of fat, which accumulates in the liver, spleen and bone marrow.
-This inability can result in pain, bone damage and even death.
-It is treated with enzyme replacement therapy.
+This condition causes an inability to break down a particular kind of fat, which accumulates in the liver, spleen, and bone marrow.
+This inability can result in pain, bone damage, and even death.
+It’s treated with enzyme replacement therapy.

-- Glucose galactose malabsorption: This is a defect in the transport of glucose and galactose across the stomach lining which leads to severe diarrhea and dehydration.
-Symptoms are controlled by removing lactose, sucrose and glucose from the diet.
+This is a defect in the transport of glucose and galactose across the stomach lining which leads to severe diarrhea and dehydration.
+Symptoms are controlled by removing lactose, sucrose, and glucose from the diet.

-- Phenylketonuria (PKU): PKU causes an inability to produce the enzyme, phenylalanine hydroxylase, resulting in organ damage, mental retardation and unusual posture.
-It is treated by limiting the dietary intake of certain forms of protein.
+PKU causes an inability to produce the enzyme, phenylalanine hydroxylase, resulting in organ damage, mental retardation, and unusual posture.
+It’s treated by limiting the dietary intake of certain forms of protein.

 Metabolic disorders are highly complex and rare.
-Even so, they are the subject of ongoing research, which is also helping scientists to better understand the underlying causes of more common problems such as lactose, sucrose, and glucose intolerance, and the overabundance of certain proteins.
+Even so, they’re the subject of ongoing research, which is also helping scientists to better understand the underlying causes of more common problems such as lactose, sucrose, and glucose intolerance, and the overabundance of certain proteins.